BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 physeq_decontam = prune_taxa(!contam_prev05$contaminant, physeq_raw)
 physeq_decontam
  ```
-Do you confirm that the good number of contaminating ASVs has been removed ?
+Do you confirm that the right number of contaminating ASVs has been removed?
 <details>
   <summary>See the answer</summary>